TebbaaX/Katana/README.md

 ```
 ## Google Mode : (supported by python 3.7 and 3.8)
 Google mode gives you 1 input the "Dork"
-e.g : com for Usa / co.ma for Morocoo / be for Belgium

 For more please see the included [TLDs.txt](https://github.com/adnane-X-tebbaa/Katana/blob/master/TLDs.txt) file.